duncandc/Illustris_Shapes/README.md

 Similarly to the shape caclulations, to calculate circularity properties for the Illustris-1 simulation at z=0 (snapshot 135) using particles within 10 times the stellar half-mass radius, you would execute the following command:

 ```
-$user: python calculate_galaxy_circularlity.py Illustris-1 135 10.0
+$user: python calculate_galaxy_circularity.py Illustris-1 135 10.0
 ```

 The resulting circularity catalogs are saved in the `./data/shape_catalogs/` directory.

 The specific angular momentum for galaxies is calculated using all star particles (excluding wind particles) within two times the stellar half-mass radius.
 Again, the center of a galaxy is taken to be the most bound particle within the subfind subhalo, regardless of particle type.
-The magnitude and direction of the specific angular momentum for ewach galaxy is recorded.
+The magnitude and direction of the specific angular momentum for each galaxy is recorded.

 In addition, the circularity is calculated for each stellar particle within a galaxy (within the specified radius).
 See [Scannapieco et al. (2009)](https://arxiv.org/abs/0812.0976) for details of the calculation.
 Briefly, for each star particle within a galaxy, the specific angular momentum is compared to that of a particle on a circular orbit aligned with the total angular momentum vector of the stellar component of the galaxy--the ratio is the circularlity.
 Particles with high circularity (e>0.7) are considered disk stars, although this threshold is somewhat arbitrary.
 The fraction of stellar mass that passes this threshold is recorded as the 'disk fraction'.